By Mike Spencer

 Vitamin C is an integral element not only in the regimen discussed on Meniere’ Help but in other recommendations for Meniere’s from different doctors and nutritionists.
 It is a potent antioxidant that fights inflammation.

-Inflammation is an important aspect involved in causing the symptoms of Meniere’s.
+Inflammation is an important aspect involved in causing the symptoms of Meniere’s disease.
 A closer look at its significance to overall health reveals its value is even greater than initially thought for Meniere’s, especially given what we know about the links of the thyroid to Meniere’s in at least one third of sufferers.

 Vitamin C is a water-soluble vitamin, meaning that your body doesn’t store it.
 You have to get what you need from food, such as citrus fruits, broccoli, berries and tomatoes.
 You need vitamin C for the growth and repair of tissues in all parts of your body.